The Best Golf Clubs for Lefties on a Budget!

 You're in luck!
 Alpha makes some high-quality (and expensive) club heads, but they tone it down a notch ($16.95/head) with the Silver Diamond MDC's.

 You get the modern traditional lofts- a 31-degree 6-iron/47-degree PW- so expect these to lose some distance.
-If you have good forward shaft lean, however, you can get that distance back.
+If you have good forward shaft lean at impact, however, don't sweat it.

 Silver Diamond Big S, by Custom Golf Stop